The Magnificent Ambersons (film): Spoken credits

-The Magnificent Ambersons is one of the earliest films in movie history in which nearly all the credits are spoken by an off-screen voice and not shown printed onscreen—a technique used before only by the French director and player Sacha Guitry.
+The Magnificent Ambersons is one of the earliest films in movie history in which nearly all the credits are spoken by an off-screen voice and not shown printed onscreen (a technique used before only by the French director and player Sacha Guitry for his 1936 film Confessions of a Cheat).
 The only credits shown onscreen are the RKO logo, "A Mercury Production by Orson Welles", and the film's title, shown at the beginning of the picture.
 At the end of the film, Welles's voice announces all the main credits.
 Each actor in the film is shown as Welles announces his or her name.
 As he speaks each technical credit, a machine is shown performing that function.
 Welles reads his own credit — "My name is Orson Welles" — over top of an image of a microphone which then recedes into the distance.

 "I got a lot of hell because of that," Welles later said of his verbal sign-off.
 "People think it's egotistic.
 The truth is, I was just speaking to a public who knew me from the radio in a way they were used to hearing on our shows.
 In those days we had an enormous public — in the millions — who heard us every week, so it didn't seem pompous to end a movie in our radio style."